 Kokopelli: A mythical flute player prevalent in Southwest design.
-His image is found on rock art almost 2,000 years old and still appears on pottery today.
+His image is found on rock art more than 2,000 years old and still appears on pottery today.
 Kokopelli is a very male symbol and also represents the fertility of the lands.
 The name Kokopelli may have derived from a mix of Zuni and Hopi names for a god: Koko, and a desert fly: Pelli.
 He sometimes resembles an insect, usually a cricket, with a pack on his back.
 He has also been referred to as a seed-bringer and water sprinkler.
 The oldest kokopellis look more like a hump-backed flute player and as such, his shape and meaning can be found historically among more than 130 tribes across North America.
 Except for the human fertility aspect, his story is very similar to the story of Johnny Appleseed.

 Rainbows: The rainbow signifies it has already rained and the sun is out again, our prayers have been answered!
 The rainbow is a sign of renewal, prosperity and good days coming.

 Zia: The Zia is a sun symbol first used by the people of Zia Pueblo.
 It was a sacred symbol, meant for viewing in sacred ceremonies only.
-In 1895 James Stephenson was negotiating to buy a ceremonial pot with the full Zia painting on it when he fell ill and shortly after died.
-At the same time, the pot itself disappeared and reappeared a few years later in Santa Fe.
-There was a lot of negotiation between the Zia people and the state but eventually an agreement was reached allowing a stripped down version of the painting to be used far and wide.
+In 1895 James Stephenson was negotiating to buy a ceremonial pot with the full Zia image on it when he fell ill and shortly after died.
+At the same time, the pot itself disappeared, then reappeared a few years later in Santa Fe.
+There was a lot of negotiation between the Zia people and the state but eventually an agreement was reached allowing a stripped down version of the image to be used far and wide.
 When New Mexico became a state in 1912, the Zia was taken as the central symbol of the state flag.
 The Zia is also sometimes seen as a cross with four directions.
 The number four is sacred to many Native American groups as it embodies the powers of nature: the four directions, four seasons and four ages of man.
 It is a symbol of life and balance.